-Before offsite visits, including residential trips, the pupil's individual intimate plan will be amended to include procedures for intimate care whilst off the school premises.
+Before offsite visits, including residential trips, the pupil's Individual Intimate Care Plan will be amended to include procedures for intimate care whilst off the school premises.
 Staff will apply all the procedures described in this policy during residential and off-site visits.